evanw/esbuild/docs/js-api.md

 Install: `npm install esbuild-wasm`

-*Note: The esbuild browser API is experimental and is subject to change.*

 This API provides a way to run the `transform()` function from the [node API](#node-api) in the browser.
 This runs the `esbuild` binary in a web worker using WebAssembly.
 It's mostly the same as the node API except that you are required to start a service and the `build()` API call is not available.
 You also need to provide the URL of the WebAssembly file when creating the service.

 Example usage: